 Introduction to Encapsulation in C++

+The following article provides an outline for Encapsulation in C++.
 Encapsulation means the process of wrapping up the data and functions in a single capsule.
 It also safeguards the data from other classes by limiting access.
-Basically it hides the data.
-If we take a real-world example of college, we have different departments like Physics, Chemistry, and Biology, etc. A situation may arise where in, the Head of the Physics department need some information from the Biology department, he can’t access the data from that department directly.
-First, he should contact the Head of the Biology department, then request him to give the data.
+Basically, it hides the data.
+If we take a real-world example of college, we have different departments like Physics, Chemistry, and Biology, etc. A situation may arise where the Head of the Physics department needs some information from the Biology department; he can’t access the data from that department directly.
+So first, he should contact the Head of the Biology department, then request him to give the data.
 This is how encapsulation works.

 How to Use Encapsulation in C++?